Welcome to Bermuda!

 Hugh Lowenstein A Bloomberg director who owns Bermuda-based Shore Capital Ltd. His lovely large property, "Jungle," in Tucker's Town, a neighbour of Bloomberg's, was sold recently to the two daughters, Emma and Georgina, of Michael Bloomberg, as first reported on February 21, 2006 by the New York Daily News.

-James Martin Born 1933 in England.
+James Martin, dcd Born 1933 in England.
 Multi-millionaire, Information Technology consultant and author, nominated for a Pulitzer prize for his book, The Wired Society: A Challenge for Tomorrow (1977).
 Martin joined IBM in 1959, and since the 1980s established several IT consultancy firms.
 Beginning in 1981 with Dixon Doll and Tony Carter he established DMW (Doll Martin Worldwide) in London, UK, which was later renamed James Martin Associates (JMA), which was (partly) bought by Texas Instruments Software in 1991.
 He later co-founded Database Design Inc. (DDI), also in Ann Arbor, to promulgate his database design techniques and to develop tools to help implement them.
 After becoming the market leader in Information Engineering software, DDI was renamed KnowledgeWare and eventually purchased by Fran Tarkenton, who took it public.
-He lives on his own Bermuda private island, Agar’s Island.
+Until his death in 2013 when he drowned when swimming nearby, he lived on his own Bermuda private island, Agar’s Island.
 According to Computerworld’s 25th anniversary issue, he was ranked fourth among the 25 individuals who have most influenced the world of computer science.

 Betty L. McMahon Private lady, year-round resident, very wealthy.